-However, wins elsewhere for Leicester City and Sunderland, as well as a draw for Newcastle United, consigned Burnley to the Championship after one season in the top flight.
+However, wins elsewhere for Leicester City and Sunderland, as well as a draw for Newcastle United, consigned Burnley to the Championship after just one season back in the top flight.

 Robbie Brady hit the crossbar as Hull looked most likely to find the net in the first half, but Burnley's need for three points began to tell during a frantic second half.